 The Griffith Observatory is one of the most popular tourist attractions in California.
 The observatory is open every day of the year and offers free admission to the public.

-There are a variety of exhibits at the observatory which focus on science and astronomy, including live presentations from scientists and experts.
-The observatory is also home to a variety of telescopes that allow visitors to view the stars and planets.
+There are a variety of exhibits at the observatory that focus on science and astronomy, including live presentations from scientists and experts.
+The observatory is also home to an array of telescopes that allow visitors to view the stars and planets.

 Griffith Park is a popular location for hiking, biking, and picnicking.
-The park also offers views of the city and is home to a variety of other attractions, including the Hollywood Bowl and the Los Angeles Zoo.
+The park also offers views of the city and has various other attractions, including the Hollywood Bowl and the Los Angeles Zoo.